 The proceedings page incorporates two different approaches: the existing templates and the new workflow model.
 Please note that the new workflow model is “for specified conferences only”.
 ITiCSE 2022 is not one of the specified conferences, so submitting authors are required to use the existing templates: for Word authors, the ‘Interim template’; for LaTeX authors, acmart.cls version 1.80 as updated in October 2021, or a more recent update if provided, with the sigconf option.
 A LaTeX template can also be found on Overleaf.

 The interim Word template is not generally considered easy to use, and it can be difficult to coerce it to produce a paper that conforms to the requirements.
 Authors who use Microsoft Word should be prepared for a significant challenge in getting an accepted paper to conform with the requirements ready for inclusion in the proceedings.
 Some authors have decided that it is easier to (re)learn LaTeX and use the LaTeX template on Overleaf than to fight with the Word template.

 The template permits various forms of draft document.
 Please do not use a form that overlaps a watermark with the text of the paper, as this makes the text very difficult for some people to read.

 Before making a submission, please be ready with the email addresses of all co-authors; when making the submission, please take particular care when entering the addresses.
 Email addresses are required, and every invalid email address — even for a non-corresponding author — generates a bounce message sent to the ITiCSE chairs.
 Please take the time to avoid this.

-You and all of your co-authors will receive e-mail messages confirming the submission.
-Spam filters sometimes trap these automatically generated messages, so you may need to check your spam trap for the confirmation and for any subsequent emails, including your notification of acceptance or rejection.
+You and all of your co-authors will receive email messages confirming the submission.
+Spam filters sometimes trap these automatically generated messages, so you may need to check your spam trap for confirmation and for any subsequent emails, including your notification of acceptance or rejection.